 In this context, a certain level of complexity is inevitable, even desirable.
 Contemporary art presupposes and promotes risk-taking, which in turn fosters the ability to continuously question and reshape reality that is a necessary competence in today’s society.

-Four or five exhibitions are mounted each year.
+Three exhibitions are mounted each year.
 These are usually conceived and realised by Lunds konsthall itself, but in some cases they are coproduced with other institutions, either as one-off bilateral collaborations or as part of a multi-venue tour.
 Lunds konsthall also participates in various international and regional collaborative networks.
 Moreover, exhibitions are commissioned from external curators, to make different voices heard.

 Unlike a museum, a kunsthalle works predominantly with living artists and regularly shows new work.
 Lunds konsthall showcases established artists as well as those who are less well known but promising or ripe for rediscovery.

 The exhibition programme is planned at least one year in advance, so that invited artists and other collaboration partners may be offered good working conditions.